dsp/dsp.github.io/content/posts/2024-01-22-simple-phantom-types/index.md

 cover:
   image: cover.png
 ---
-**Quick Overview of Using Rust's PhantomData to Encode Semantic Differences Between Types in an Efficient and Elegant Way**
+**Quick overview of using nominal types to encode semantic differences between types in an efficient and elegant way**

 # The Problem

-Let's say we're writing a program with various types of IDs: user IDs, group IDs, document IDs, etc. All of these can be represented as unsigned 64-bit integers.
+Let's say we're writing a program with various types of IDs: user IDs, group IDs and document IDs.
+These can be represented as unsigned 64-bit integers.
 However, semantically, they're different.
 A user ID shouldn't be interchangeable with a group ID or a document ID.
-A common approach to differentiate them in code is through naming conventions:
+The most common approach is to differentiate them through naming conventions:

 ```rust